-1. A basic familiarity with the fundamental issues, concepts and arguments in metaphysics and ethics;
+1. A basic familiarity with the fundamental issues, concepts and arguments in critical reasoning and ethics;

 The course covers:

 - Thinking clearly: why it matters